forestgrape/coronavirus/covid19.md

 ## Public Description
 Covid-19 has different clinical pictures and [symptoms](#immune-response-and-symptoms).
-The symptoms vary since they depend on the [locations](#infection-locations) infected.
-SARS-CoV-2 can infect many locations in the respiratory tract except the vocal folds.
+The appearances vary since they depend on the [locations](#infection-locations) infected andq SARS-CoV-2 can infect many locations in the respiratory tract except the vocal folds.
 Therefore any kind of respiratory symptoms - except a hoarse voice - can indicate Covid-19.
 With such symptoms one should avoid crowded indoor spaces and do a Covid test.
 Many of the symptoms are not specific to Covid-19, they may have other causes than SARS-CoV-2: having a (respiratory) infection with different virus or a bacterium, having eaten/drunken something harmful (e.g. rotten or too much alcohol and the like)or just not having had enough sleep.